 1989 Donruss variations

-Donruss was certainly inconsistent in the 1980s, and the 1989 set put its inconsistency on display.
+Donruss was certainly inconsistent in the 1980s, and the 1989 set put its inconsistency on display, just a bit more subtly than it had been in 1981 or 82.
 There are six total variations in the layout of the back of the 1989 Donruss set, and these variations exist on any player.

 The variations involve the presence or absence of a period after the abbreviation, the number of asterisks by the line “Denotes Led League,” and the size of the gap between the player’s statistics and contractual status.